d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 The minimum requirement for a *\<Searchin>* string to get a match is a single character correlation.
 While a UUID is by design impossible to predict, guessing one of its characters is not so hard.
 Let's take the character "0" as an example.
 Among every entry of the database, there is a high chance that we find one UUID containing the character.
 In other words, `{REF:I@I:0}` will *probably* resolve a field.

 > Computing the actual probability is fairly easy using the complementary.
-To get its value, we first compute the probability of **not finding** the character "0" (or any other character, as the result is equal) in any of the 32 positions, then subtract it from 1.
+To get its value, we first compute the probability of **not finding** the character "0" (or any other character, as the result is them same) in any of the 32 positions, then subtract it from 1.
 >
 > Since there are 15 other hexadecimal characters (1-9, A-F) besides "0"  in the set of possibilities, the probability of not finding "0" in a single position is ${15 \over 16}$.
+Applied to the 32 characters, not finding "0" in the whole UUID is therefore equivalent to $({15 \over 16})^{32}$.
 >
-> Not finding "0" in the whole UUID is therefore equivalent to $({15 \over 16})^{32}$.
->
 > As a result, the probability of finding a specific character at least once in any of the 32 positions is:
 >
 > $$ 1-({15 \over 16})^{32} ≈ 87\% $$
 {: .prompt-info }

-If we successively match "0", "1" and "2", the probability increases to 99.89%.
-It means that a combination of `{REF:I@I:0} {REF:I@I:1} {REF:I@I:2}` will typically match the whole database.
+If we successively match "0" or "1" or "2", the probability increases to 99.89%.
+It means that a combination of `{REF:I@I:0} {REF:I@I:1} {REF:I@I:2}` will _almost always_ match the whole database.
 However, as explained in the last part, only the first matching entry is kept and replaced in the placeholder.

-Note that everything described here would virtually be possible using titles search, but the broader format and character set compared to UUIDs makes the probabilities way worse.

 ### Recursive field references

 Let's try to get around the "first matching entry only" issue.

-According to KeePass documentation, we can use the minus sign to exclude results from the list:
+According to KeePass documentation, we can use the minus sign to exclude results from a search result:

 ![simple_search_doc](/assets/img/blog/keepass_triggers/simple_search_doc.png){: .shadow}

-By using the minus sign to build a recursive placeholder `{REF:I@I:0 -{REF:I@I:0}}`, we are able to exclude the first match and successfully access the second matching entry .
+By using the minus sign to build a recursive placeholder `{REF:I@I:0 -{REF:I@I:0}}`, we are able to exclude the first match and successfully access the second matching entry.

 Let's take a second to understand this, and assume that matching entry #1 has UUID *46C9B1FF..* and matching entry #2 has UUID *DCC8CF1F..* :